Ibuprofen is an effective pain reliever, but taking too much of it can cause serious side effects. This is true in both the short- and the long-term.

 If a child ingests less than 100 mg/kg of ibuprofen, they may not experience any symptoms of an overdose.
 At a dosage of 400 mg/kg, however, a child may experience serious and life-threatening side effects.

-Symptoms of ibuprofen overdose can occur within
+Symptoms of ibuprofen overdose can occur within 4 hours of taking too much of the drug.

 Stomach and digestion toxicity